 Philosophy

-Beyond Words: Laozi and the Limits of Understanding
+Laozi and the Humility of Not Knowing

 Our ideas about the material world are only a reflection of reality.
 They cannot fully describe all angles.
 This split between the material world and our empirical ideas about it are key to understanding our valid rational ideas and what are invalid irrational ideas.